• Skip to primary navigation

 Notes

-You may not need to use a whole 10 ounce jar of lemon curd.
-Sometimes, depending which which type of fruit I'm using, I use slightly less than the entire jar.
+You may not need to use a whole 10-ounce jar of lemon curd.
+Sometimes, depending on which type of fruit I'm using, I use slightly less than the entire jar.
 The calorie information below was calculated using just 8 ounces of lemon curd.
+Buttermilk French Toast is delicious served with this fruit tart.
+If you love the flavor combination of fresh berries with lemon, be sure to try my Best Blueberry Cake recipe.

 Nutrition